jpiercedev/forge-journal/SMART_IMPORT_USER_GUIDE.md

 - Enhanced error handling and user feedback
 - Support for additional file formats

-Check the system status and updates in the Sanity Studio or contact your administrator for the latest features and improvements.
+Check the system status and updates in the admin dashboard or contact your administrator for the latest features and improvements.